Ferlab-Ste-Justine/ferlab-ui/packages/ui/README.md

     > rm -rf core/
 3. Prepare the package
     > npm run build
-4. On master Update package.json version
-5. Push the new version
+4. Push the new version
-6. Create a tag to the new version `git tag ui@[semantic version]` e.g.
+5. Create a tag to the new version `git tag ui@[semantic version]` e.g.
-    > git tab ui@4.4.1
+    > git tag ui@4.4.1
     > git push --tags
-7. Login to npm
+6. Login to npm
     > npm login
-8. Push the new version
+7. Push the new version
     > npm publish